jcolemorrison/education-terraform-tutorial/terraform-getting-started.md

 $ mkdir terraform-demo && cd terraform-demo
 ```

-You will only affect configuration within the directory where you run Terraform commands.
-This is the main working directory of your Terraform project is the [root module](https://developer.hashicorp.com/terraform/language/modules#the-root-module).
+This is the main working directory for your Terraform project is also known as the [root module](https://developer.hashicorp.com/terraform/language/modules#the-root-module).

 ## Create the Configuration File